eventide-project/docs/user-guide/test-fixtures/README.md

 ## Included Fixtures

 The Eventide toolkit provides a comprehensive set of fixtures to facilitate and expedite the implementation of automated tests.

+### Fixtures

+The following test fixtures are included in the Eventide toolkit:

+- Handler Fixture
+- Writer Fixture
+- Message Fixture
+- Message Metadata Fixture
+- Projection Fixture
+- Schema Equality Fixture
+- Schema Assignment Fixture

+### Libraries

 The fixtures are grouped into three namespaces and libraries.

 - [`Messaging::Fixtures`](./messaging-fixtures.md)
 - [`EntityProjection::Fixtures`](./projection-fixtures.md)